 Top petrol cars with best mileage: New Maruti Suzuki Celerio may take the crown

-Top petrol cars with best mileage: New Maruti Suzuki Celerio may take the crown3 min read .
-Updated: 03 Nov 2021, 03:01 PM IST
+Top petrol cars with best mileage: New Maruti Suzuki Celerio may take the crown

 Petrol prices remain at record high levels, and increasing, which means mileage offered by passenger vehicles is now more crucial than ever before.